OpenDataforWeb3/Resources/working-groups.md

 Likely a good contribution role for someone with a day to day engineering related developer relations and/or marketing job.

 contributors: epowell, Stef_says, baoki, …

-# Comms

-Managing the public messaging.

-Dealing with marketing people from vendors and partners.

-Managing twitter, discord, and similar public forums.

-Likely a good contribution role for someone with a day to day marketing job.

-contributors: curiousrabbit?, …

 # DevRel and onboarding